Knowledge Management for Contact Centers and Helpdesks: Lessons From the Global 2000

 Step 7: Controlling content

-It is critical for organizations to set up a review process for approving the final content of the knowledge base.
-This includes determining who (beyond the experts) should review the content, and who has the authority to make final decisions.
+It is critical for organizations to set up a review process for approving the final content of the KB.
+This includes determining who (beyond the experts) should review the content and who has the authority to make final decisions.
 There are good reasons for not leaving these decisions to content experts alone.
 For example, any material an enterprise presents to the public can have legal or safety implications.
 One good approach to quality control is the use of workflow authoring software where agents (or customers and partners, in the case of self-service) can suggest additions or changes, but only authorized individuals can approve them.

 Once in place, most knowledge management deployments follow a predictable pattern of dramatic initial success and glowing upper management support, followed by a period of decline, and then a gradual recovery and rise to greater levels of benefit, summarized in the graph below.